dryruby/rack-throttle/README.md

 * `Rack::Throttle::Second`: Throttles the application by defining a maximum number of allowed HTTP requests per second (by default, 1 request per second).
+* `Rack::Throttle::MethodAndPath`: Throttles the application by defining different number of allowed HTTP request per second based on the request method and the request paths, or use a default.

 You can fully customize the implementation details of any of these strategies by simply subclassing one of the aforementioned default implementations.